 Character houses and heritage: what is actually protected

-Vancouver has over 2,300 properties listed on the Vancouver Heritage Register, and thousands more pre-1940 homes that fall under character overlay policies without formal heritage designation.
+Vancouver has over 2,300 properties listed on the Heritage Register, and thousands more pre-1940 homes that fall under character overlay policies without formal designation.
 Understanding which category your property falls into is essential before any work begins.

 Seismic requirements